Mason Morgan: Olivia Fraser Richards

 Producers later paired Mason with Olivia Fraser Richards (Raechelle Banno) and formed a love triangle storyline with her ex-boyfriend Hunter King (Scott Lee).
 Mason shows an interest in dating Olivia and she is "drawn to him".
 Pledger told Alison Gardner of What's on TV that Mason "really likes" Olivia and readily accepts her invitation to accompany her to the formal.
 The pair soon learn that Hunter is also attending, and Mason realises that Olivia still has feelings for him.
 Olivia leaves Mason at the bar and begins dancing with Hunter, but she explains that she was just passing the time while she waited for Mason to return.
 Pledger continued, "As the evening goes on, it's clear Olivia's still into Hunter.
 Mason's had so much to deal with because of his family's problems that he doesn't need Olivia to bring him even more heartache."
 The following morning, Olivia visits Mason at the lifeguard station, where he is starting his new job, to tell him that what happened with Hunter meant nothing, but Mason replies that he does not need any more stress in his life.
 Later that day, Mason gets into a fight with Hunter.
 Pledger said that Mason "acts completely out of character" when he hits Hunter and is left feeling ashamed after Alf breaks up the fight.

 Olivia asks Mason if they can start their relationship over, but Mason rejects the idea.
 However, when they attend the Summer Grooves music festival, Mason and Olivia kiss.
 Olivia later admits to Mason that she is worried about Hunter's decision not to return to school and he attempts to talk to Hunter, as he is annoyed that she is worrying about him all the time.
-They pair have to separated by Alf again, and Lee commented that while Hunter does not have a friendship with Mason, he wants to get better at dealing with things.
+The pair have to separated by Alf again, and Lee commented that while Hunter does not have a friendship with Mason, he wants to get better at dealing with things.
 Mason and Olivia are soon caught having sex at the Summer Bay Auto garage by Brody and Irene Roberts (Lynne McGranger).
 When Mason comes to The Diner to help Olivia out, he notices she is acting strangely.
 He soon learns from Alf that Hunter helped Olivia at The Diner the night before, leaving Olivia feeling guilty she did not tell Mason herself.
 Mason then confronts Hunter and asks him if he wants to get back together with Olivia, but Hunter says no. Mason and Olivia's relationship becomes strained as he worries that she still has feelings for Hunter, and when she admits that he is right, but wants to still date him, Mason breaks up with her.